rolfedh/scripts-for-mod-docs/README.md

 # 📄 AsciiDoc Mod Docs Fixer

 A Python script for automatically correcting common issues in modular AsciiDoc files used in Red Hat-style documentation.
-The script helps prepare content for content migration and standardization by enforcing rules from the [Modular Documentation Templates Checklist](https://github.com/redhat-documentation/modular-docs/).
+The script helps prepare content for content migration and standardization by enforcing rules from the "Modular documentation templates checklist"

 ---